BananaAcid/PollinationsAiPS/docs/textEx.md

-# Ask PollinationsAI for large input Texts
+# Ask PollinationsAI with large input Texts

 > [!Important]
 > ## When to use this?
 (The difference to `Get-PollinationsAiText`)